☀ Solar Panels for Churches

 Solar PV panels on a UK religious building — heritage-friendly black-on-black installation

-UK religious buildings present some of the most varied solar PV challenges in the country.
+Solar panels for religious buildings present some of the most varied PV challenges in the UK.
 A medieval Anglican parish church, a Grade II* Victorian synagogue, a recently-built mosque and a community gurdwara each face different stakeholder, consent and heritage considerations — but the solar engineering work, the grant routes, and the project economics share much in common.
 This is our consolidated guide for trustees, committees and PCCs of any UK religious building considering solar.

 Why religious buildings suit solar